Deere & Company (DE)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Deere & Co. has fluctuated over the past five years.
-The cash ratio measures a company's ability to cover its short-term liabilities with its cash and cash equivalents.
+The cash ratio for Deere & Company has varied over the past few years, indicating fluctuations in the company's ability to cover its short-term liabilities with cash and cash equivalents.

 Peer comparison